 For more than 30 years Santha Sonenberg was a public defender representing indigent clients in the local and federal courts in the District of Columbia at the trial and appellate levels, handling serious felonies, many of them homicides.
-A graduate of Wesleyan University and Georgetown University Law Center, she began working as a staff attorney at the Public Defender Service for the District of Columbia (“PDS”) in October, 1983, spent most of the 1990’s as an Assistant Federal Public Defender in the Office of the Federal Public Defender for the District of Columbia, and she returned to the Public Defender Service in 1998 where she was one of two attorneys who devised PDS’ Juvenile Unit and where, for several years, she also was Chief of the Trial Division.
+A graduate of Wesleyan University and Georgetown University Law Center, she began working as a staff attorney at the Public Defender Service for the District of Columbia (“PDS”) in October, 1983, spent most of the 1990’s as an Assistant Federal Public Defender in the Office of the Federal Public Defender for the District of Columbia, and returned to the Public Defender Service in 1998.
+At the Public Defender Service she was one of two attorneys who devised PDS’ Juvenile Unit and for several years she was Chief of the Trial Division, overseeing and supervising fifty lawyers.
 Fluent in Spanish, Ms. Sonenberg has represented many Spanish-speaking clients throughout her career.
 She also has extensive experience with mental health issues and has litigated many contested competency issues, often for years.
-She is on the Board of The Sentencing Project, a national organization that focusses on criminal justice reform.
+She is on the Board of The Sentencing Project, a national organization that focusses on reform in the criminal legal system.

-At conferences and training sessions, including the United States Department of Justice’s 2010, Indigent Defense Symposium, Santha has presented on various topics, the majority of them relating to sentencing and youth charged as adults, which are particular interests of hers.
+At conferences and training sessions, including the United States Department of Justice’s 2010, Indigent Defense Symposium, Santha has presented on various topics, the majority of them relating to sentencing and to youth charged as adults, which are particular interests of hers.
 In July, 2019, she was an invited speaker on “Neuroscience and Criminal Law,” at the International Academy of Law and Mental Health in Rome, Italy.
 Finally, Santha has supervised numerous lawyers in adult jury trials, and in transfer proceedings in juvenile court.
-Her teaching experience includes training lawyers and law school students since the late 1980’s, including having been a Visiting Associate Professor of Law at Georgetown University Law Center in the Prettyman Graduate Program and in Georgetown’s Criminal Justice Clinic in 2001, and presently being an Adjunct Professor of Law in Georgetown University Law Center’s Criminal Justice Clinic.
+Her teaching experience includes training lawyers and law school students since the late 1980’s, including as a Visiting Associate Professor of Law at Georgetown University Law Center in the Prettyman Graduate Program and in Georgetown’s Criminal Justice Clinic in 2001 and as an Adjunct Professor of Law in Georgetown University Law Center’s Criminal Justice Clinic in 2019-2022.

 - B.A.
 History Wesleyan University, 1979